 - Oatmeal Cookie Froyo >

 No time for baking?
 No worries!
 Nutrisystem offers plenty of tasty breakfast options that feature oats.
-You’ll love our Granola Cereal and Apple Walnut Oatmeal.
+You’ll love our Granola Cereal and Maple Brown Sugar Oatmeal.
 Explore our full breakfast menu here! >

 Calories per Serving: 216

 On Nutrisystem, Count As: 1 PowerFuel and 1 SmartCarb